News to use

 Lawmakers directed AARO to produce the report as part of the fiscal year 2023 National Defense Authorization Act.
 Today’s report is the first volume of AARO’s findings and covers a period from 1945 through October 2023.
 A second volume, which will be released later this year, will cover findings from interviews and research completed between November 2023 and April 2024.

-VA funding bill that gun rights for veterans passes Senate
+VA funding bill that strengthens gun rights for veterans passes Senate

-On March 8 the Senate passed a spending bill for the Department of Veterans Affairs that strengthens gun rights for certain veterans and averts a partial government shutdown.
+In March the Senate passed a spending bill for the Department of Veterans Affairs that strengthens gun rights for certain veterans and averts a partial government shutdown.

 Most of the controversial riders, including prohibitions on abortions for veterans and gender-affirming care for transgender veterans, were stripped from the final bill.
 However, a gun rights provision championed by Republicans, as well as some moderate Democrats in the Senate, stayed.